H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 ## 4.1 Hilbert-Space State and Embeddings

 This chapter formalizes how Ms. Egeria Jarvis represents state—beliefs, memories, and contexts—using a Hilbert‑space–style model.
 In this model, objects are embedded as vectors in a high‑dimensional space where distances and angles correspond to semantic and structural relationships.
-The intent is not to claim physical quantum computation, but to adopt a mathematically coherent vector‑space framework that supports transparent reasoning, retrieval, and constraint application.
+The aim is not to posit physical quantum computation, but to adopt a mathematically coherent Hilbert‑space framework that supports transparent reasoning, retrieval, and constraint application.

 Within the Quantarithmia program, this Hilbert‑space view provides the formal backdrop for how Ms. Jarvis “holds” and “moves” between beliefs, how GBIM connects to semantic memory, and how retrieval‑augmented generation (RAG) is grounded in structured state rather than opaque, transient activations.